Grant Application Process

 - Registered with the Florida Department of Agriculture and Consumer Services, unless the Organization is exempt

-- Be free of legal actions declared; including current and pending conflict unless legal actions are a component of the organization's operating model
+- Willing to disclose any and all legal actions declared; including current and pending conflict unless legal actions are a component of the organization's operating model

 Initiatives eligible for Impact100 SRQ grants must:

 - Primarily serve residents of and expend funds in Sarasota and/or Manatee Counties

-- Be a capital project, a new program, or a clearly defined expansion of an existing program
+- Be a new program, a clearly defined expansion of an existing program, or a capital initiative

 - Have a total initiative budget equal to or greater than the full Impact100 SRQ grant amount.
-Grant projects submitted with budgets over the Impact100 SRQ grant amount must show the ability to fund the entire initiative with documentation of committed funds.
+Grant initiatives submitted with budgets over the Impact100 SRQ grant amount must show the ability to fund the entire initiative.

 - Expend funds within 24 months of the award date